IkeSteoger/reading-notes/201/read207.md

 ### Object Prototypes Using a Constructor

 This question went way over my head no matter how much I read this blog post.
 I hope we learn about prototypes and inheritance in class because I am lost.

+### Things I want to Know More About

+Everything Related to Prototypes & Inheritance.
+The blog post was very confusing.